brown-ccv/react-volume-viewer/README.md

 The `DEFAULT_MODEL` object holds all of the default properties for a single model.

 It will be merged with every `model` in the `models` array.
-Note, however, that there is no default value for `colorMap`, `name`, or `path`.
+Note, however, that there is no default value for `name`, or `path`.
 Each of these properties are required.

 ```js
 {